vladderetsky/attribution/README.md

 ##Installation

 Application is written in Python and requires Python 2.7.
 It uses the Spark computing framework (v1.6.1) that requires JVM(Java 7+).
+Set $JAVA_HOME variable

 ###Git clone